Swiss-Digital-Assets-Institute/hedera-did-method-v2-poc/POC-PLAN.md

 ### Description

-This Proof-of-Concept (PoC) plan outlines the validation of key features within the Hedera DID Method v2.0 specification, specifically targeting the **controller and proof model (including ownership transfer, revocation, and threshold control)**, **key rotation**, and **specified verification methods (including JWK and BLS for threshold signatures)**.
+This Proof-of-Concept (PoC) plan outlines the validation of key features within the Hedera DID Method v2.0 specification, specifically targeting the **controller and proof model (including ownership transfer, revocation, and threshold control)**, **key rotation**, and **specified verification methods (including `Multikey`, `JsonWebKey2020`, and BLS for threshold signatures)**.
 It details the PoC's objectives, scope, technical approach, and validation methods.

 ### Objectives

 1.  **Validate the Controller and Proof Model**: Ensure the DID method effectively supports single and multi-controller operations, **DID ownership transfer, DID revocation,** and enforceable permissions, including **threshold control**.
 2.  **Demonstrate Secure Key Rotation**: Illustrate a secure key rotation process for controller keys without disrupting DID resolution.
-3.  **Verify Verification Methods**: Test the implementation and functionality of specified verification methods (e.g., `JWK`, `ECDSA`, and **BLS keys for threshold signature schemes**).
+3.  **Verify Verification Methods**: Test the implementation and functionality of specified verification methods (e.g., **`Multikey`, `JsonWebKey2020`,** and BLS keys for threshold signature schemes).
 4.  **Ensure Compliance**: Confirm all implementations align with the Hedera DID Method v2.0 specification.

 ### Scope